Consistency and the exclusion core in object allocation with co-ownership: Additional Examples

-The coalition $ \{3,4\} $ is self-enforcing in $ \mu $.
-If we remove $ \{3,4\} $ with their assignments, we obtain a reduced economy in which $ 1 $ owns $ a $ and $ 2 $ owns nothing.
-In the restriction of $ \mu $ to this reduced economy, $ 2 $ receives $ a $ while $ 1 $ receives nothing, which is not in the effective core in the reduced economy.
-So, the effective core is not consistent.
+The refined exclusion core equals $ \{\mu,\sigma\} $.
+Under $\mu$, agent $ 3 $ is self-feasible.
+Removing $ 3 $ with $ b $, we obtain a reduced economy in which $ \{1,2\} $ owns $ a $.
+In the reduced economy, the restriction of $ \mu $, in which $ 1 $ receives $ a $ and $ 2 $ receives $ o^* $, belongs to the refined exclusion core.
+The refined exclusion core contains another allocation $ \eta $ in which $ 1 $ receives $ o^* $ and $ 2 $ receives $ a $.
+However, $ \eta $ is the restriction of $ \delta $ in the original economy after removing $3$ with $b$, yet $ \delta $ does not belong to the refined exclusion core in the original economy, since it is not Pareto efficient.
+So, the refined exclusion core is not reduction-invariant.